The Trent House takes off

 Happy Days

-It's now October 89 & with the lease bought out, the Trent was effectively ours now & properly established.
-We still played the Clubs each night, but also threw our whole lives into that little Bar & became totally & utterly obsessed, with every little bit of it.
+We've now reached October 1989 & with it's lease bought out, the Trent House was effectively ours now & properly established.
+We still played in Clubs each night as well, but we pretty much threw our whole lives into that little Bar & became totally & utterly obsessed, with every inch of it.

 It was where we grew up & we loved it with all our hearts.
 It now began to get national & international recognition for its overall groove & especially its far out jukebox.